List of Superman & Lois characters: John Henry Irons

 In season two, John works to help Natalie adjust to Earth-Prime when they are in Metropolis.
 When this fails and she has a talk with Natalie, Lois allows them to move in with them.
 John even helps her in measuring the tremors at the Shuster Mine.
 He was present when Clark tells Lois about his visions being tied to an "invasive cosmological event".
 Following a fight with Bizarro, John receives help from Natalie on repairing the armor.
 When it comes to the next fight with Bizarro, John was beaten up enough to end up in the hospital's ICU.
 After getting out, Clark was able to have John and Natalie move into a house that was owned by an old friend of his.
 When Superman entered the Inverse World, John had to cover for him and even joined Natalie in honoring the memory of their Lois.
-John later found out that Natalie had made her own super-suit and couldn't destroy it due to being coated in a lacquer made from X-Kryptonite.
+John later found out that Natalie had made her own super-suit and could not destroy it due to being coated in a lacquer made from X-Kryptonite.
 He does allow her to help him when it comes to Superman's fight with Ally Allston in Burnham Woods.
 After Natalie uses the X-Kryptonite lacquer on his armor, John later fights Ally in the portal between Earth-Prime and Bizarro World only to be knocked unconscious by her powers.
 Natalie rescued him despite the buggy message to bring X-Kryptonite.
 Both of them were rescued by Superman before Ally can harm them.
 After Superman defeated Ally, she and her Bizarro counterpart were handed over to John and Natalie.
 Sometime later, John was approached by John Diggle who was looking for answers on why this Earth's John Henry Irons was killed by Bruno Mannheim.

-In season three, John joins the DOD.
-He does reprimand Sam Lane when he hears that he tried to get Natalie in joining the DOD's academy.
-When ex-mayor George Dean confronts Lana on some reallocated funds, John orders George to take his leave.